 Kaiser Permanente Excellence in Pre-Clinical Teaching Award, University of Michigan Medical School, 2015

-Endowment for Basic Sciences Teaching Award, University of Michigan Medical School, 2011
+Endowment for Basic Sciences Teaching Award, Molecular and Behavioral Neuroscience Institute, University of Michigan Medical School, 2011

 Research Scientist Recognition Award, University of Michigan, 2000

 Career Development Award, University of Michigan Agenda for Women, 1999

 Distinguished Achievement Award, Mental Health Research Institute, 1994